carls113/RCAC-temp-hpc-exchange/docs/source/week2/jobs.rst

    (don't ask for a large memory node if it's not needed)
 #.
 Do not abuse file systems
    (heavy I/O for /depot space, use /scratch instead)
 #.
-Do not submit lots of timy jobs, instead use the pilot-job pattern
+Do not submit lots of tiny jobs, instead use the pilot-job pattern
    with a workflow tool
 #.
 Do not submit jobs and camp
    (don't submit a GPU job from the Gateway for 24 hours so it's